Software-Defined X-Ray Imaging

 Each emission pixel can be addressed individually and switched within microseconds.

-Beam generation is synchronized precisely with detector timing – radiation is produced only when required.
+Beam generation is synchronized precisely with detector timing – radiation is produced only when required (X-ray on demand).

 Electronic Beam Sequencing

-Multiple focal spots are activated in rapid succession, replicating and exceeding the effect of a rotating gantry, but without any moving parts.
+Multiple emitters are activated in rapid succession, replicating and exceeding the effect of a rotating gantry, but without any moving parts.

 From Rotation to Control